Fbgg2k/LessonPlanAI---Gerador-de-Planos-de-Aula-com-IA/README.md

 alter table public.lesson_plans enable row level security;

 -- 3. Remove políticas antigas para evitar conflitos.
+-- É seguro executar isso mesmo que as políticas não existam.
+DROP POLICY IF EXISTS "Published visible to all" ON public.lesson_plans;
+DROP POLICY IF EXISTS "Authenticated can select all" ON public.lesson_plans;
+DROP POLICY IF EXISTS "Authenticated can insert" ON public.lesson_plans;
+DROP POLICY IF EXISTS "Authenticated can update" ON public.lesson_plans;
+DROP POLICY IF EXISTS "Only admins can delete" ON public.lesson_plans;
 DROP POLICY IF EXISTS "Allow public read access" ON public.lesson_plans;
 DROP POLICY IF EXISTS "Allow public insert access" ON public.lesson_plans;